Muhammad Sakib Khan Inan

 Preferred name: Sakib

-I am a final year PhD student (funded by ARC Discovery Project grant), highly self-motivated to discover complex patterns from challenging real-world data by developing novel deep learning and machine learning algorithms.
-My primary research interests include time series analysis
+I am a final year PhD student (funded by ARC Discovery Project grant), highly self-motivated to discover complex but meaningful patterns from challenging real-world data by developing novel deep learning and machine learning methods.
+My primary data-level technical research interests include time series analysis

 , computer vision

-problems.
-In terms of applications, I am particularly interested in meaningful collaborative interdisciplinary research challenges in diverse domains (e.g., biomedical
+.
+In terms of application domins, I am particularly interested in meaningful collaborative interdisciplinary impactful research challenges in diverse application domains (e.g., AI for Health

 My fascination with AI research stems from a deep curiosity about how the human brain works and what happens inside our own neural circuitry.
 At a young age, this curiosity was sparked by TV shows like Brain Games and deepened through reading The Brain and Incognito by Dr. David Eagleman, as well as Scatterbrain by Dr. Henning Beck.
 Human brain is not pre-programmed instead it learns from data and real-world input and follows the concept of plasticity.
 In the field of AI, most pattern recognition algorithms, especially neural networks, are loosely inspired by concepts from neuroscience.